 (4) utilizing the services of a private investigator when special circumstances exist.

-(f) DADS keeps records confidential in accordance with state and federal law.
+(f) HHSC keeps records confidential in accordance with state and federal law.

-(g) DADS prioritizes complaints as follows:
+(g) HHSC prioritizes complaints as follows:

 (1) Priority one complaints allege physical abuse, sexual abuse, neglect, serious injury, death, or immediate jeopardy to resident health or safety.
 Investigations are initiated within 24 hours of receipt or by the next working day.